In the following article, there will be a discussion to decide which one is better – Yamaha p45 vs p71.

 Moreover, the rhythmic coordination makes it easier to play difficult key signatures.

-In term of Yamaha p45, it gets tuned at a standard A440 pitch.
+In terms of Yamaha p45, it gets tuned at a standard A440 pitch.
 The function easily gets rid of the common tuning issue.

 Like the p71, the p45 helps you to raise or even lower the pitch of the keyboard entirely in 0.2 Hz increments.

-For more detailed, instead of making the change for the hand placement, you need to shift the pitch to play songs in different keys.
+For more detail, instead of making the change for the hand placement, you need to shift the pitch to play songs in different keys.

 It will be convenient when you play songs produced by various keys or involving many black keys.